5 Ways Technology Has Changed HR & Recruitment

 The limitless opportunities to search for, connect and engage with organisations have risen the expectations of candidates, and recruiters are forced to match them with agility, flexibility and action to secure the best candidates.
 Many recruiters have been slow to adapt to the shift to mobile, but it has now progressed to the point of ubiquity.
 All recruiting, now, is mobile recruiting, and as long as there is a signal, you can engage with candidates online.

 In 2015, over 75% of job seekers are already in full-time employment, which can present difficulties when arranging interviews for new roles.
-The sophistication of video interviewing technology allows candidates the convenience of interviewing at home, and saves on time, travelling costs and expenses.
+The sophistication of video interviewing technology allows candidates and hiring managers the convenience of interviewing remotely, and saves on time, travelling costs and expenses.

-Technology has allowed business leaders access to a much more diverse range of candidates.
-At a time when diversity is a key element in the success of a business, the ability of recruiters to access a diverse pool is a huge differentiating factor.
+Technology has allowed business leaders and hiring managers to access to a much more diverse range of candidates.
+At a time when diversity is a key element in the success of a business, the ability of recruiters to access a diverse pool is a huge differentiating factor iin the hiring process.

 4. Social Media

-Social media has wrought some of the bigger changes in recruitment.
+Social media has wrought some of the bigger changes in the recruitment process.
 Candidates use it to share job adverts and get to know the culture, values and opportunities of a prospective employer.
 Recruiters use it to get to know their candidates.

 Facebook, LinkedIn and Twitter are still the biggest three social platforms for job seekers, but Instagram, Pinterest and Snapchat are gaining traction in 2015.
 Recruiters most actively use LinkedIn to find top candidates.